abnerhong888/MyDXEngine/README.md

 # MyDXEngine
-my own directx 11 engine and library for practicing
+Directx 11 engine and library for practicing